 Some people think that collaborative techniques mean that no one is responsible.
 This is not the case.
 Under this approach you and your staff have personal responsibility for your own actions.
-You and your team have the responsibility to maintain and develop the standards you have created together.
+You and your team have a personal responsibility to maintain and develop the standards you have created together.

-Your role - as a leader
+Your Role - as a Leader

-As the senior nurse on your ward, you are a 'nurse leader' and you will be required to lead your ward team in implementing the changes required within the Productive Mental Health Ward.
+As the senior nurse on your ward, you are a 'nurse leader' and you will be required to lead your ward team in implementing the changes required within the Productive Ward.